ianrenton/planesailing-server/README.md

 ## Features

 * Receives AIS messages in NMEA-0183 format via UDP (e.g. from rtl_ais)
-* Receives Mode-S/A/C & ADS-B messages in BEAST Binary, BEAST AVR and SBS/BaseStation format (e.g. from Dump1090)
+* Receives Mode-S/A/C, ADS-B and some Comm-B messages in BEAST Binary, BEAST AVR and SBS/BaseStation format (e.g. from Dump1090)
 * Receives MLAT messages in BEAST Binary and SBS/BaseStation format (e.g. from PiAware)
 * Receives complete aircraft data sets direct from Dump1090 in its own JSON format, if preferred
 * Receives APRS messages via KISS TCP (e.g. from Direwolf)